 “Black colored clothes, we see only eyes.”

-There were three police vehicles and the transit group was put into one of them.
+The respondent identified three police vehicles and the transit group was put into one of them.
 The vehicle then drove for around five hours until it reached the border between Croatia and Bosnia, close to Velika Klaudsa.
 During their ride, the group had no access to water and the men described how the level of oxygen in the back of the car was getting low.

 „It was a little car.
 No oxygen, no water.“

 „The Croatian police beated and 40 minutes lay down.
-And the croatian police took everything, like money, mobile, shoes and beat one by one.
+And the Croatian police took everything, like money, mobile, shoes and beat one by one.
 After this deport in Kladusa.“